Azure/azureml-examples/CONTRIBUTING.md

 - minimal prose
 - minimalist code
-- workflows and notebooks can be re-run without failing in less than 10 minutes
+- workflows and notebooks can be re-run without failing in less than 1 hour
 - tutorials can re-run without failing in less than 3 hours

 ### Miscellaneous